 Microcurrent Stimulation 100ile Rent-To-Purchase Option - cost is $75 per month.
-First payment is $320 which includes $220 security, $100 for the first month rental plus $12 shipping.
-Then the charge is $75 per month for the next 11 months until the unit is fully paid off.
+First payment is $420 which includes $320 security which is refunded if any time during the rental the unit is returned in good condition, plus $12 shipping.
+Then the charge is $75 per month for the next 9 months until the unit is fully paid off.
 Total cost of the unit is $1095.

 100% of the rental and security is applied against the purchase price.
 User has the option to return the unit, and the user would only be charged $75 per month for the months used, and the security would be returned.